human01-cell/campus-course-and-record-manager-project/README.md

 This is a Java console program whose purpose is to handle grades, enrollments, student records, and courses offered by the campus.

-I have used advanced Java concepts such as Object-Oriented Programming, Design Patterns, File I/O with NIO.2, the Streams API, and more are demonstrated in this project.

 ### Project Overview
 * **Student Management:** Create and list student records.
 * **Course Management:** Add, find, and list courses.